| The Brechner ReportVolume 19, Number 12

 October, the Supreme Court justices let stand the ruling of Judge Jere E. Lober, who said

 the buffer zone does not violate the First Amendment rights of abortion protesters.
+The decision paves the way for six Florida anti-abortion activists to begin serving

+30-day jail sentences for violating the buffer zone in 1994.
 The Supreme Court also rejected another separate constitutional challenge presented to

 the recently enacted federal Freedom of Access to Clinic Entrances statute.
 (10/5/95)